Winston Peters to pay $320,000 over failed superannuation leak privacy court case

 The new judgment orders Peters to pay Bennett and Tolley $101,897.26 - while a total of $215,921.11 is to be paid to the remaining defendants.
 All of the money will be paid to the Crown, which funded the defence for all five defendants.

 Peters has said, however, he will appeal Justice Venning's April decision.
-The Herald has approached him for comment on the costs ruling.
+His office did not reply to an approach for comment by the Herald on the costs ruling.

 Bennett told the Herald today: "There was never any substance or proof by Mr Peters when making allegations about myself and Mrs Tolley.